-Bystander Intervention is a strategy for the preventing various types of violence, including bullying, sexual harassment and assault, and intimate partner violence.
+Bystander Intervention is a strategy for the of preventing various types of violence, including bullying, sexual harassment and assault, and intimate partner violence.
 Grouped together, we increasingly call these behaviors "gender-based violence."

 Bystander Intervention is based on the understanding that people make decisions and continue behaviors based on the reactions they get from others.
 Colgate's program is based on a model from Duke University called PACT: